MathMyth/personal_info/README.txt

 How to run/view the project :-

-	Recommended Browser :- Google Chrome/Mozilla Firefox (Both should be updated one)
+	Recommended Browser :- Google Chrome/Mozilla Firefox (Both should be updated one)[For perfect results Open with desktop or use mobile device with desktop site and also use that device in horizontal mode.]

 	Steps:-